 Launched in the 2015 vintage, Las Cañadas is a rosé “with no expiration date”, as Juan Antonio likes to put it.
 Made by direct pressing, it seeks to be more than just a wine with good fruit and has great minerality and the ability to develop with time.
 The latest addition to the Bobal range, made for the first time in the 2018 vintage, is Ponce (€40, just under 2,000 bottles), their new top red.
 A blend of 85% Bobal and 15% Moravia Agria, it is lighter, and more refined than the standard in the area, with lower alcohol and the refreshing acidity provided by the Moravia Agria variety.
 The character of the soils -sandy with stones over limestone rocks- enhance this lively character.

 Beyond Bobal, Ponce produces La Xara Garnacha (€10), De Paula Monastrell (20,000 bottles, €7.5), which used to be made from grapes grown in Jumilla but now comes from vineyards in Albacete and is sold under the DO Manchuela seal; and Buena Pinta (7,000 bottles, €12).
 This is a blend of Moravia Agria, a late ripening, low alcohol, light coloured red grape, and 15% Garnacha.
 Although slightly rustic, it is floral and evocative.

-The white Reto (11,000 bottles, €12) is particularly outstanding.
-It is made with local Albilla, a white grape unrelated to other Albillos grown in Spain.
+Finally, the white Reto (11,000 bottles, €12) is particularly commendable.
+It is made from Albilla, a local white variety that is unrelated to other Albillos grown in Spain.
 It delivers a captivating minerality, amazing acidity and herbaceous notes.